Mrnice98/BossingInfo/README.md

 The plugin categorizes bosses into two categories, bosses who display messages in chat for their kill time and bosses who do not.
 For bosses who DO display their kill times in chat the plugin keeps a record of the total time spent actually killing the boss as determined by adding up all the kill times from chat.
 If the option “Account for Banking” is enabled the plugin will then calculate the time you spent not killing the boss during your session at the end of every kill.
 This is done by subtracting your total time spent actually killing the boss from your overall total session time.
 Current this feature is only available for bosses who display kill times in chat.
 If “Account for Banking” is not turned on the plugin will calculate your kills per hour only based off time spent actually killing the boss and will not take idle time into account.

 For bosses who DO NOT display kill times in chat the plugin will always account for banking and currently there is no way to not have idle time accounted for.

+For bosses which display kill times in chat the plugin is able to account for your first kill by getting its time from the chat.
+For bosses who do not display kill time in chat the plugin assumes that the time it takes for you to get your second kill is roughly as long as your first kill would have taken and amends the total time accordingly.
+I plan to update / change the way this works for non-display bosses in the near future.